 The Foundation will award a maximum of three $1,000 individual prizes in 2020.

-Applicant Qualifications and Instructions
+Eligibility Criteria and Instructions

-Completed applications must be received by March 1, 2020.
 Finalists will be chosen by the Review Committee of the Arab American Institute Foundation.
 Successful candidates will be notified by April.

 Strongest applicants for the Award must:

-- be currently enrolled as an undergraduate in a college or university program; or enrolled in High School
+- be currently enrolled as an undergraduate in a college or university program; or enrolled in high school

 - provide a resume which indicates a strong interest and commitment to community service;